roytu/QOSF-FeMoco2020/_site/index.md

 [FeMoco](https://en.wikipedia.org/wiki/FeMoco), a cluster of molecules in nitrogenase.
 The cluster is responsible for the nitrogenase enzyme's remarkable ability to catalyze nitrogen fixation, so there is significant interest in accurately simulating this molecule.
-We've structured this post to target someone who has /some/ background in quantum computation and computational chemistry, but may not have a full grasp of the process for performing this simulation, and what roadblocks arise.
+We've structured this post to target someone who has *some* background in quantum computation and computational chemistry, but may not have a full grasp of the process for performing this simulation, and what roadblocks arise.
 It is more of a pedagogical journey than a textbook -- you should feel